asantaga/wiserHomeAssistantPlatform/README.md

 For more information checkout the AMAZING community thread available on [https://community.home-assistant.io/t/drayton-wiser-home-assistant-integration/80965](https://community.home-assistant.io/t/drayton-wiser-home-assistant-integration/80965)

+## What's New in 4.0?

+This is a big release with a lot of bug fixes and changes.
+- Entity and device naming now follows new Home Assistant conventions, where devices are associated with areas.
+Existing installations keep their current names automatically via the Legacy naming option - turn it off to adopt the new names
+- New Wiser devices are assigned to Home Assistant areas matching your Wiser rooms
+- Configurable OpenTherm monitoring and controls
+- Brand new UI for Wiser Schedules and Wiser Zigbee, including optional sidebar panels
+- Multiple bug fixes

+Huge thanks to [@andyblac](https://github.com/andyblac) and [@lgo44](https://github.com/LGO44) for this release

+See the change log for the full list of breaking changes before upgrading.

 ## What's New in 3.4?

 - Added support for v2 hub